eashi/keda-workshop/README.md

 helm install keda kedacore/keda --namespace keda
 ```
 For other options check KEDA's [deployment documentation](https://keda.sh/docs/1.4/deploy/).

+### Follow the RabbitMQ Sample

+Clone https://github.com/eashi/sample-go-rabbitmq.git.
+This is a fork of the official RabbitMQ sample, the original can be found [here](https://github.com/kedacore/sample-go-rabbitmq)

+Follow the instructions of the sample until you reach "Deploying a RabbitMQ consumer" so we can discuss the `deploy/deploy-consumer.yaml` file.

+## Workshop Flow 2 (External Scalers)

 ### Create a target deployment
 This is the deployment that we target for scaling, it can be the deployment that consumes messages from a queue for example.